-When a symbol is exported from an executable or a shared library, it can be given a version. armlink supports implicit symbol versioning where the version is derived from the shared object name (set by --soname), or explicit symbol versioning where a script is used to precisely define the versions.
+When a symbol is exported from an executable or a shared library, it can be given a version. armlink supports:

+- implicit symbol versioning where the version is derived from the shared object name (set by --soname) - explicit symbol versioning where you use a script to precisely define the versions.